 Software under development is tested for impairment at least annually.
 Other non-financial assets are property, plant and equipment, intangible assets (excluding goodwill) and right-of-use assets.
 They are tested for impairment at the individual asset level when there is indication of impairment at that level, or at the CGU level for assets that do not have a recoverable amount at the individual asset level.
 In addition, impairment is also tested at the CGU level when there is indication of impairment at that level.
-For this purpose, CGUs are considered to be the global business within the principal operating entities.
+For this purpose, CGUs are considered to be the overarching business within the principal operating entities.

 Impairment testing compares the carrying amount of the non-financial asset or CGU with its recoverable amount, which is the higher of the fair value less costs of disposal or the value in use.
 The carrying amount of a CGU comprises the carrying value of its assets and liabilities, including non-financial assets that are directly attributable to it and non-financial assets that can be allocated to it on a reasonable and consistent basis.
-Non-financial assets that cannot be allocated to an individual CGU are tested for impairment at an appropriate grouping of CGUs.
+Non-financial assets that cannot be allocated to an individual CGU are tested for impairment at the level of an appropriate grouping of CGUs.

-The recoverable amount of the CGU is the higher of the fair value less costs of disposal of the CGU, which is determined by independent and qualified valuers where relevant, and the value in use, which is calculated based on appropriate inputs (see Note 23).
-When the recoverable amount of a CGU is less than its carrying amount, an impairment loss is recognised in the income statement to the extent that the impairment can be allocated on a pro-rata basis to the non-financial assets by reducing their carrying amounts to the higher of their respective individual recoverable amount or nil.
-Impairment is not recognised with respect to the financial assets in a CGU.
+The recoverable amount of the CGU is the higher of the fair value less costs of disposal of the CGU, which is determined by independent and qualified valuers, and the value in use, which is calculated based on appropriate inputs (see Note 23).
+When the recoverable amount of a CGU is less than its carrying amount, an impairment loss is recognised in the income statement.
+The impairment can be allocated on a pro-rata basis to the non-financial assets by reducing their carrying amounts to the higher of their respective individual recoverable amount or nil.

-Impairment loss recognised in prior periods for non-financial assets is reversed when there has been a reversal in the indicators of impairment and/or there has been a change in the recoverable amount assessed.
+Impairment loss recognised in prior periods for non-financial assets is reversed when there has been a change in the recoverable amount assessed.
 The impairment loss is reversed to the extent that the carrying amount of the non-financial assets would not exceed the amount that would have been determined (net of amortisation or depreciation) had no impairment loss been recognised in prior periods.